Ken Hill (motorcyclist)

 Kenneth E. Hill (born June 27, 1964) is a former motorcycle road racer turned riding and racing coach.
 He is considered to be one of the top motorcycle coaches in the United States for his work with successful riders in the MotoAmerica AMA/FIM North American Road Racing Series.
 Hill coaches 2015 and 2018 MotoAmerica Supersport Champion J. D. Beach, and 2016 MotoAmerica race winners Valentin Debise and Cameron Petersen, as well as Daytona Anderson, Andy DiBrino, Hayden Gillim, Jake Lewis, Kyle Wyman, and Xavier Zayat.
 Other racers he has worked with in the past include Josh Herrin, Jayson Uribe, Elena Myers, and Martín Cárdenas.

 Career

-By his own account, Hill came to motorcycles relatively late in life, having bought his first motorcycle, a 1993 Honda CBR600F2, when he was 30 years old.
-He began road racing in 1994, and made his AMA Pro Superbike debut in 2004, at the age of 41, finishing in the top ten.
+Hill bought his first motorcycle, a 1993 Honda CBR600F2, at 30 years old.
+He started road racing in 1994, and made his AMA Pro Superbike debut in 2004, at the age of 41, finishing in the top ten.
 Throughout his career, he belonged to the AMA, AFM, and WERA racing organizations.
-Hill retired from racing in 2008 in order to devote himself to coaching full-time.
+Hill retired from racing in 2008 to coach full-time.